-Brizo Review & Rating Updated: 05/21/2023 Best Value Logo Our panel of consumers and industry professionals has recognized Brizo faucets as a Best Value in luxury faucets made or assembled in Asia.
+Brizo Faucets Review & Rating Updated: January 2, 2025 Best Value Logo Our panel of consumers and industry professionals has recognized Brizo faucets as a Best Value in luxury faucets made or assembled in Asia.
 Read the Best Faucet Value Report for more information.

 Summary